ntwilson/purescript-optional/README.md

 sayHello {name: "Susan", age: 30} `shouldEqual` "Good day Susan."
 ```

 By using the wildcard `_` in the type signature of `sayHello2`, we don't need to specify the return type of `maybeArgs` (which in this case would be `{ name :: Maybe String, age :: Maybe Int, shout :: Maybe Boolean }`), but it comes at the cost of slightly worse error messages.
 The compiler doesn't determine the return type of `maybeArgs` until it commits to an `OptionalMaybeArgs` instance, which it can't do until `given` is known.
-That means that if you introduce a bug into `sayHello`, the error message won't show up in `sayHello`, but the call site.
+That means that if you introduce a bug into `sayHello`, the error message won't show up in `sayHello`, but rather at the call site.

 ```pureScript
 sayHello :: ∀ given.
 OptionalMaybeArgs OptionalArgs2 _ given => Record given -> String